viscid-hub/Viscid/doc/command_line.rst

 viscid_diff
 -----------

 ``viscid_diff`` is a command line script for diffing two files.
 By default it's very terse, but it can be made fairly verbose.
-The example below diffs two timestps from the same run.
+The example below diffs two timesteps from the same run.
 A more useful use case for this utility is diffing two different runs that you expect to be equal, but you get the idea.

 ``viscid_diff --show *.3df.{000200,000201}.xdmf rr``